confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 -- downsteam queries will wrap single values by default, due to with clause CREATE STREAM H WITH(WRAP_SINGLE_VALUES=true) AS SELECT ID FROM MULTI_FIELD_SOURCE;

--- KSQL knows the source left source data is not wrapped because the source is flagged as such and how a single field -- and the right source data is wrapped as it has multiple fields -- serialized value will be wrapped as it has multple fields.
+-- KSQL knows the source left source data is not wrapped because the source is flagged as such and how a single field schema -- and the right source data is wrapped as it has multiple fields -- serialized value will be wrapped as it has multple fields.
 If it had only one field it would NOT be wrapped, as the left source is not wrapped.
 -- downstreeam queries will NOT be wrapped by default, due to props inherited from the left source.
-CREATE STEAM I AS SELECT I.ID, M.NAME FROM IMPLICIT_SOURCE I JOIN MULTI_FIELD_SOURCE M ON I.ID = M.ID WITHIN 1 SECOND;
+CREATE STREAM I AS SELECT I.ID, M.NAME FROM IMPLICIT_SOURCE I JOIN MULTI_FIELD_SOURCE M ON I.ID = M.ID WITHIN 1 SECOND;
  ```

 ### INSERT